sidward35/letterboxd-justwatch/README.md

 # letterboxd-justwatch

+Try the web version at [find.astream.cf](http://find.astream.cf)!

-Scans your [Letterboxd](https://letterboxd.com) watchlist and shows you where you can watch those movies using [JustWatch](https://www.justwatch.com)
+Scans your [Letterboxd](https://letterboxd.com) watchlist and shows you where you can watch those movies using [JustWatch](https://www.justwatch.com).

 ## Usage
 1. Install `BeautifulSoup4` and `justwatch` using pip.